faerber-lab/faerber-lab.github.io/_pages/courses_ss2025.md

 ---

 **Still looking for a topic?**
 The topics for the above mentioned courses are equivalent to those listed on our [student thesis page](/student_thesis/).
-Feel free to select a topic that matches your interests and contact the listed advisor for supervision and further coordination.
+Feel free to select a topic that matches your interests and contact the listed advisor.
 When contacting them, please include a short CV, a transcript of records, and a brief statement about your skills and motivation for choosing that topic.

 _Note:_ We are particularly looking for students who are interested in turning their work into a scientific publication afterwards.